The aim of the Cycle skills training programme is to increase the bike-riding competency of children, young people, and adults.

 - stop quickly and with control

 Grade 2 training takes 7-8 hours to complete.
-Training will take place initially in the school grounds and then move on to quiet streets near to the school or open area.
+Training will take place initially in the school grounds and then move on to quiet streets near the school or open areas.
 Grade 2 is aimed at students aged 10 and over (Year 6+).
 We encourage teachers to join us on the roads if they are able to.

 Core skills covered in Grade 2